zapabob/ROCm/docs/conceptual/cmake-packages.rst

 |           |          | ``migraphx::migraphx_onnx``, ``migraphx::migraphx_tf`` |
 +-----------+----------+--------------------------------------------------------+

-Using CMake Presets
+Using CMake presets
 ===================

-CMake command-lines depending on how specific users like to be when compiling code can grow to unwieldy lengths.
+CMake command lines depending on how specific users like to be when compiling code can grow to unwieldy lengths.
 This is the primary reason why projects tend to bake script snippets into their build definitions controlling compiler warning levels, changing CMake defaults (``CMAKE_BUILD_TYPE`` or